 Right: Cobblestone streets surround the hotel.

-Wrong: The university recently constructed new student housing at the corner of Piedmont and John Wesley Dobbs Avenues.
+Wrong: There is a lot of student housing at the corner of Piedmont and John Wesley Dobbs Avenues.

-Use the abbreviations “Ave.,” “Blvd.,” “Rd.,” “Dr.,” “St.” and so forth every time you can include a numbered address; never use them without a number.
+Use the abbreviations “Ave.,” “Blvd.” and “St.” every time you can include a numbered address, but never use them without a number.